avishshah11/HackerRank-Solutions/README.md

-# hackerrank_python
+# HackeRrank-Solutions
-hackerrank python solutions
+This are solutions of the problems I have solved on HackerRank.